walleyjs/threls-task/README.md

 - Optimized image loading with Expo Image
 - Responsive design for both mobile and web platforms
 - Efficient state management with Context API

+### 4. Lazy Loading Implementation
+- Each page is wrapped in a Suspense boundary
+- Custom LoadingScreen component for consistent loading states
+- Lazy loading configuration in Expo Router
+- Optimized initial bundle size

 ## State Management